- For professional or program travel occurring July 1st - October 31st.

 Important Travel Information

-- Prior travel authorization must be obtained inorder to account for official travel, to ensure class coverage (if applicable), and to ensure that employees are protected under the provisions of the Workers' Compensation Act.
+- Prior travel authorization must be obtained inorder to account for official travel, to ensure class coverage (if applicable), to ensure that employees are protected under the provisions of the Workers' Compensation Act, and to allow travelers the opportunity to be reimbursed.

 - Travelers are responsible for submitting the signed travel authorization form, and supporting documents (if applicable) back to the College Office for review, approval and processing.

-- The College Personnel Analyst will prepare the official travel authorization form for all College-funded authorized travel only.
+- The College Personnel Analyst will prepare the official travel authorization form for all College-funded authorized travel only and send it to the traveler to sign and submit for approval.

-- The College asks that travel authorization forms and supporting documents be received at least two (2) weeks before departure for national travel and three (3) weeks for international travel.
+- The College asks that travel authorization forms and supporting documents be received at least two (2) weeks before departure for national travel and three (3) weeks for international travel and travel totaling $2,000 or more to ensure approal and authorization before departure.

-- Employees traveling without obtaining prior approval may not be reimbursed for travel expenses and may, under certain circumstances, be considered as absent without official leave.
+- Employees traveling without obtaining prior approval will not be reimbursed for travel expenses and may, under certain circumstances, be considered as absent without official leave.

-* Faculty official works days are identified as green days on the Green and Gold Calendar.
+* Faculty official workdays are identified as green days on the Green and Gold Calendar.
 Staff official work days include all workweek days, except for workdays during the summer month(s) for staff on 10/12 or 11/12 pay plans.

 For more information on this regulation, please visit: https://oag.ca.gov/ab1887.